Tony Labrusca: Personal life

-Controversies

-On January 3, 2019, shortly after landing at Ninoy Aquino International Airport (NAIA), Labrusca allegedly yelled curses at Bureau of Immigration officers after they stamped his passport for a 30-day stay only, which is the maximum visa-free stay in the Philippines for US passport holders.
-Labrusca was using his American passport at that time and had no work visa.
-However, he mistakenly believed that he was covered by the Balikbayan Programs one-year visa-free stay.
-A spokesperson of the Bureau of Immigration explained that the Balikbayan Program "is for former Filipinos and their immediate family members who are traveling with them.
+On January 3, 2019, shortly after landing at Ninoy Aquino International Airport (NAIA), Labrusca allegedly yelled profanities at Bureau of Immigration officers after they stamped his passport for a 30-day stay – the country’s maximum visa-free period for United States passport holders.
+Labrusca was using his American passport and had no work visa, but mistakenly believed he was covered by the Balikbayan Program one-year visa-free stay.
+A spokesperson for the Bureau of Immigration explained the Balikbayan Program "is for former Filipinos and their immediate family members who are traveling with them.
 If these family members are not traveling with them, then they are not qualified."
 Labrusca was not accompanied by an immediate family member at that time.
-Labrusca was widely criticized for the incident, and Foreign Affairs Secretary Teodoro Locsin Jr. suggested his deportation.
-The following day, Labrusca apologized to the immigration officers and admitted that he did not know the full details of the Balikbayan Program, but maintained that he did not curse or shout at any officer.
+He was widely criticized for the incident, and Foreign Affairs Secretary Teodoro Locsin Jr. suggested his deportation.
+The following day, Labrusca apologized to immigration officials and admitted he did not know the full details of the Balikbayan Program, but maintained that he did not curse or shout at any officer.

-In June 2021, Labrusca was charged with alleged acts of lasciviousness and slight physical injuries for an incident that happened 5 months before, on the night of January 16, 2021, where allegedly, a drunk Labrusca unstrapped a woman's top to expose her breasts before forcefully pulling her to sit on his lap.
-He also allegedly choked a man on that same night.
+In June 2021, Labrusca was charged with alleged acts of lasciviousness and slight physical injuries related to an incident five months prior on the night of January 16, 2021.
+A drunk Labrusca allegedly unstrapped a woman's top to expose her breasts before forcefully pulling her to sit on his lap, and he also allegedly choked a man that same night.
 In July, the physical injuries case was dismissed by the Makati prosecutor's office since the complaint was filed "more than two months from the date of its alleged commission, the crime is already extinguished by reason of prescription."
 In March 2022, the acts of lasciviousness case was dismissed citing no probable cause.